nostrumbiodiscovery/pele_platform/docs/build_docs/source/cheatsheet/pele/index.rst

     seed: 12345
     induced_fit_fast: true
     atom_dist:
-    - 4059 #atomnumber1
+    - "A:2:CA" #First atom to make the distance to
-    - 4556 #atomnumber2
+    - "B:3:CG" #Second atom to make the distance to
     cpus: 60

-PELE Induced fit (Slow but exhaustive)
+Induced fit exhaustive (12h)
 +++++++++++++++++++++++++++++++++++++++++

 ..  code-block:: yaml